diegomarquez/game-builder/README.md

 - Redo the gh-pages branch build system to accomodate for the new structure
     - Rethink the page layout of the website
-    - Move page into own repository
+    - Move into own repository

 - Anotate code to generate documentation
     - src